DavisLaboratory/maph/README.md

 ### Minimal Connection Network

 With this function you can generate the network of all shortest paths between all nodes (typically referred to as the shortest-paths network).
+This can be useful when used on a set of significantly differentially abundant data to find the nodes involved in signalling between these nodes but are not significant themselves.

 > "MinimalConnectionNetwork" takes in a **mapped** input database [-idb], an output path [-op], the experiment name of interest [-en], and the weight type to be traversed [-ew] (can be either "Abundance" (a) or "Support" (s)).